MicrosoftDocs/power-platform/power-platform/alm/removing-dependencies.md

 > [!NOTE]
 > In this article, *delete* means that the component is completely removed from the system.

-In this article, we'll discuss how to handle these dependencies and the strategies you can use to remove dependencies that you no longer need.
+In this article, we discuss how to handle these dependencies and the strategies you can use to remove dependencies that you no longer need.

 ## Dependencies of unmanaged vs. managed components